jim-easterbrook/python-gphoto2/README.md

     error = gp.gp_camera_unref(camera)

 The Python interface includes a function to check gphoto2 error values and raise an exception if an error occurs.
-This function also unwraps tuples such as that returned by `gp.gp_camera_new` in the example.
+This function also unwraps lists such as that returned by `gp.gp_camera_new` in the example.
 Using this function the example becomes:

     import gphoto2 as gp
     camera = gp.check_result(gp.gp_camera_new())
     ...
     gp.check_result(gp.gp_camera_unref(camera))

+Other functions that have result pointer parameters in the C versions also return a list containing the error code and result value(s) in their Python versions.

+Some functions, such as [gp_widget_get_value](http://www.gphoto.org/doc/api/gphoto2-widget_8h.html#5a5b95809b2a44e62891044ab13b620c), can return different types using a `void *` pointer in C.
+The Python interface includes type specific functions such as `gp_widget_get_value_text` to overcome this restriction.

+See the example programs for typical usage of the Python gphoto2 API.

 Legalese
 --------